asharma163/React_Udemy/README.md

 If you have to access the props inside the constructor, use super(props) else just super().
 Ideally super(props) is used as it does no harm.

 Never manipulate the state directly as in `this.state.whatever = newVal;` else use this.setState() built-in react method.
-Call this elsewhere but the constructor. setState() is more like requesting that giving a command for a chanr,  React may re-render one / multiple components which have changed depending on when it is suitable.
+Call this elsewhere but the constructor. setState() is more like requesting that giving a command for a change,  React may re-render one / multiple components which have changed depending on when it is suitable.